 There are some real differences between these two in terms of price and features that should help you decide which prepaid debit card and app is best for your family.

-For example, if you want your teen to be able to direct deposit their paycheck straight to their allowance/chore app, then Greenlight is the way to go (it should be noted that this feature is coming out soon with gohenry).
-Greenlight also offers more specific spending controls, in case that's important to you.
+For example, if you want your teen to be able to direct deposit their paycheck straight to their prepaid debit card, then Greenlight is the way to go (it should be noted that this feature is coming out soon with gohenry).
+Greenlight also offers more specific spending controls, in case that’s important to you.

 But if you live in the UK?
 You’ll definitely need gohenry because Greenlight is not offered there.
 Not only that, but their custom cards are half the price.